justliam42/MSOE-notes/Classes/CPE 1500/Week 1 - Number Systems and Data Encoding.md

 Writing in binary is annoying, therefore we write in octal, which is now deprecated, so we write in hexadecimal

 In programming, hex is written is 0x FFFF...
-- means the 0 is
-each nibble can be represented as one hex character
+- means the 0 is written in x (hex) each nibble can be represented as one hex character

 -- 9/1/23 --

+1011